Rojad09/Cybersecurity-Learning-Journal/TryHackMe/Fundamentals-Refresher.md

 * In school/university networks, you will often be provided with a username and password that you can use on any of the computers available on campus.
 Your credentials are valid for all machines because whenever you input them on a machine, it will forward the authentication process back to the Active Directory, where your credentials will be checked.
 Thanks to Active Directory, your credentials don't need to exist in each machine and are available throughout the network.
 Also used to restrict - (Copied from THM)
 * Active Directory Domain Service (AD DS) - a Microsoft server role that acts as a centralized directory for managing and storing information about network resources like users, computers, and devices. verify credentials, define access rights for all members of a windows domain.

+---

+#### Side Note:
+*   Have been completing this year's TryHackMe's AOC, might take a while to get back to note writing.